divvya007/Hands-on-Python-Programming/Starting with Python.md

 ## Starting with Python 3.x

- * Here I'll be using Jupyter notebook as integrated development environment(IDE) instead of Python's interactive shell, it can be downloaded by downloading anaconda :
+ * I'll be using Jupyter notebook as integrated development environment(IDE) instead of Python's interactive shell, it can be downloaded by downloading anaconda :

       https://www.anaconda.com/download/#macos